Asymptotic behaviour of the noisy voter model density process: Introduction

 \end{proposition}

-The previous proposition is satisfied by $P_n$ the random walk on several graph families including hypercubes, regular expanders, grids and tori in dimension larger than 2, and complete graphs.
+The conditions of Proposition~\ref{prop:regularhitn} are satisfied by $P_n$ the random walk on several graph families including hypercubes, regular expanders, grids and tori in dimension larger than 2, and complete graphs.

-On the other hand, our general results do not cover two important cases: the cycle and the two-dimensional torus.
+On the other hand, these general results do not cover two important cases: the cycle, which we denote $C_n$ to indicate it has $n$ vertices, and the two-dimensional torus, denoted by $\mathbb{T}_n$ to indicate it has $n$ vertices (note that when writing $\mathbb{T}_n$ we are implicitly assuming that $n$ is a square number).
 For these graphs, we do not only need a sharp lower bound for $\sigma^2_n$ but also better control of the term at the right-hand side of \eqref{eqn:hardcondition1}, which requires some ad-hoc arguments.
 For the cycle the proof features several couplings with a random walk on the integers, and thus it cannot be extended to other graphs, whereas our argument on the torus may be extended to other transitive graphs.